 As our kit did not come with much food, had our eggs hatched, we would have needed to purchase a small bottle of spirulina fish food, crush it and use as needed.
 This is half the price of the cheapest kit.

 Sea Monkey kits are pretty inexpensive.
-The cheapest does not include a bowl.
+The cheapest kit does not include a bowl.
 The more expensive kits come with plastic containers and fun decorations.
-The microscope kit, which I linked to above, is more expensive, but can be used for a variety of science activities.
+The microscope kit, which I linked to above (and actually carries natural brine shrimp), is more expensive, but can be used for a variety of science activities.
 I would recommend doing the sea monkey experiment right away rather than holding onto it.
 However you choose to go forward, we have linked to our resources below.
 We would love to hear about hour experience.

 This article contains affiliate links to Amazon and Family Fun Twin Cities receives a small commission on sales through our site.

-HomeScienceTools.com not only provided guidance in preparing the saltwater, it also has ideas for incorporating Sea-Monkeys into science projects.
+- Science: HomeScienceTools.com not only provided guidance in how to make salt water for Sea Monkeys, it also has ideas for incorporating Sea-Monkeys into science projects.
 To do all of these activities, you may want to purchase a microscope.

 - Feeding Sea Monkeys: McGalver Blog Spot helped me determine what went into food for Sea-Monkeys and explained how often to feed them.

 - Self-Sustaining Ecospheres: Life in Jars is a YouTube channel dedicated to creating ecospheres.